- Insurance costs are on the rise.

 The Consequences Of Riding Without A License

 Motorcycles are no exception to the rules and regulations of the road.
 Most people don’t understand that motorcycles are required to follow the same rules as cars despite the size difference and distinct ways you operate each type of vehicle.
-See my article here for more information about that.
+See my article here for more information about why motorcycles need to follow these same rules.

 Unfortunately, there are some pretty major consequences that you can face if you ride a motorcycle without a license.
 First, let’s clear something up.
 Having a regular driver’s license does not make you eligible to ride a motorcycle.
 In order to ride a motorcycle legally, you will at least need to obtain a motorcycle permit.